ibm-cloud-docs/CDN/basic-functions.md

 **Step 4:**

-This step changes the Status to 'CNAME Configuration'
+This step changes the Status to `CNAME Configuration`

 **Step 5:**

-Click 'Get Status' from Overflow menu.
-This step changes the status to 'Running'.
+Click **Get Status** from Overflow menu.
+This step changes the status to `Running`.
 Your CDN becomes operational.

 ## Stopping CDN

+Once a mapping is stopped, the DNS lookup is switched to the origin.
+Traffic skips the CDN edge servers and content is fetched directly from the origin.
+After a mapping is stopped, there may be a brief period of time where your content is not accessible.
+This is because the DNS cache may still be directing traffic to the Akamai edge servers.
+However, during this time, the Akamai edge server will deny traffic for the domain.
+How long this period lasts depends on how often the DNS cache is refreshed, and varies depending on your DNS provider.

-A CDN can be stopped only when in 'Running' status.
+**NOTE**: A CDN can be stopped only when in `Running` state.

 **Step 1:**